mherman-fi/cool-projects/dataset/README.md

 ## Dataset Breakdown

 All sensitive information has been redacted or removed from this project.
 It was decided to leave the altered file in place in order to give readers a sense of the thought processes behind the project.
+The image was left in place because it illustrates the logic and flow of the attacks.
+It reflects neither the final attack sequencing nor the attacks themselves.
 Please contact me directly for more information.

 The dataset was generated between 01.07.2023 and 02.07.2023.
 Non-malicious web traffic was generated over the following sites: 10.40.20.110 (win11-1.rt.vle.fi), 10.40.20.100 (win10-1.rt.vle.fi), 10.40.20.101 (win10-2.rt.vle.fi) and 10.40.20.10 (dc.rt.vle.fi).
 Malicious traffic originates from [REDACTED].
 The exfiltration destination has been manually altered to appear as [REDACTED] in origin.
 The altered IP is [REDACTED]